 To diagnose pemphigus, several tests may be performed, including a skin biopsy, blood tests, and a test called the Nikolsky’s sign, in which an area of skin that appears to be normal is rubbed to see if the top layers rub off too easily.
 In forms of pemphigus in which blisters burst easily, there is increased risk of systemic infection and, as a result, a higher rate of mortality.

 Although there is no cure for pemphigus, there are many effective treatment options available to manage symptoms and prevent complications from developing.
 Treatments vary depending on the severity of the condition, but may include corticosteroids, immunosuppressants and biologics.
-Antibiotics are frequently prescribed to control infections resulting from ruptured blisters. in severe cases, a blood purification procedure called plasmapheresis may be employed.
+Antibiotics are frequently prescribed to control infections resulting from ruptured blisters. in severe cases, a blood purification procedure may be employed.